advocacy

 We need you to spread the word for affordable housing.
 Use #CostOfHome on social media.

-West Tuality Habitat for Humanity does not take “positions” on proposed legislation or policies except for those that directly relate to the accessibility of affordable housing, and which have been endorsed by Habitat for Humanity of Oregon or Habitat for Humanity International.
-In general, we support any and all efforts that make affordable housing available across all segments of society, that promote housing stability, that close the “ownership gap” for minorities, that promote mixed-income communities, and that serve to make access to housing a matter of conscience for persons everywhere.
+West Tuality Habitat for Humanity does not take positions on legislation or policies except for those that directly relate to the accessibility of affordable housing and which have been endorsed by Habitat for Humanity of Oregon or Habitat for Humanity International.
+In general, Habitat for Humanity supports any and all efforts that make affordable housing available across all segments of society, that promote housing stability, that close the ownership gap for minorities, that promote mixed-income communities, and that serve to make access to housing a matter of conscience for persons everywhere.